Disclosure: This post is brought to you by La Roche-Posay.

-Another important problem that doctor Evan Rieder mentioned at the La Roche-Posay Acne DermClass is the connection between acne and stress.
+Another critical problem that doctor Evan Rieder mentioned at the La Roche-Posay Acne DermClass is the connection between acne and stress.
 We usually talk about this topic from the perspective that people with acne-prone skin seem to be stressed out and feel not confident about their looks.
 But there’s more to it!
-There are recent studies showing that when you are stressed out your skin actually looks worse than when you are at peace.
-So it’s a vicious circle: you are stressed that you have acne and in return, your acne is getting worse because you are stressed out.
+Recent studies are showing that when you are in stress, your skin looks worse than when you are at peace.

 Dr. Rieder recommended all sorts of self-care rituals that help to escape this vicious circle, from meditation to talking to a therapist.
 If you are interested in learning more about how to handle your everyday stress, check out my recent post on easy self-care rituals that help me to stay positive and less stressed out.

-As a person who’s been struggling with acne-prone skin all her life, I agree that the acne problem should be handled on many different levels.
+As a person who’s been struggling with acne-prone skin all her life, I agree that the acne problem demands a particular approach.
 From boosting your self-confidence and improving your eating habits and (of course!) consulting with the dermatologist, it’s quite a long-term project to get the best skin of your life.
-But, again, it’s totally doable, especially with an organized and straightforward approach.
+But, again, it’s doable, especially with an organized and straightforward approach.

 * * * * *

 You can start doing something in this direction right here and right now!
-La Roche-Posay just launched its new artificial intelligence innovation called MYSKINTRACK PORESCAN (www.PoreScan.com) that gives you an opportunity to analyze your skin and pick the best products to start treating your acne-prone skin right away.
-The best part — it’s absolutely free!
-I believe that if you really want to change something it’s better to start right away.
+La Roche-Posay just launched its new artificial intelligence innovation called MYSKINTRACK PORESCAN (www.PoreScan.com), which allows you to analyze your skin and pick the best products to start treating your acne-prone skin right away.
+The best part — it’s free!
+I believe that if you want to change something, it’s better to start right away.
 And this new app is a perfect way to start changing your skin today.